• Skip to primary navigation

 • ×

-Black Lentil Salad With Roast Carrots, Feta and Pomegranate
+Black Lentil Salad with Feta

-Jump to Recipe·Print Recipe
+Jump to Recipe Print Recipe

 Another key selling point of this lentil salad is that it can all be prepared in the 20-30 minutes it takes to roast the carrots.
 Opt for pre-cooked lentils and pre-packaged pomegranate seeds if you are short on time or cook up dry lentils and tackle a whole pomegranate at your leisure if you prefer.
 Then it's just a case of tossing it all together and pouring on the simple 4-ingredient dressing.